martinvicknair/martinvicknair/README.md

 # Hi there 👋

- I'm Martin Vicknair, a Technical Support Advisor for [PhoneBurner.com] 🔥.
+ I'm Martin Vicknair, a Senior Support Advisor at [PhoneBurner.com] 🔥.

 - 🚀 I’m currently updating: [Summer Food Rocks!], a sitefinder for the USDA Summer Food Service Program.
-    -Updated yearly, utilizes a ArcGIS REST API and Google Maps API to return the nearest Free Meals site each summer.
-    -[Coded] in Node.js, JavScript, & Handlebars.js.
+    -Updated yearly, utilizes APIs from ArcGIS and Google Maps to return the nearest available Free Meals site each summer.
+[Coded] in Node.js, JavScript, & Handlebars.js.

 - ⚡ Fun fact: Learn how to make your own Raspberry Pi powered Tv Fish Tank at [TvTanks.com]! 🐟
     -TvTanks.com [GitHub repository]